PandaTechAM/be-lib-sharedkernel/Readme.md

 - **Pandatech.Crypto:** Provides cryptographic utilities.
 - **Pandatech.FluentMinimalApiMapper:** Simplifies mapping in minimal APIs.
-- **Pandatech.RegexBox:** A collection of useful regular expressions.
 - **Pandatech.ResponseCrafter:** A utility for crafting consistent API responses.
 - **Pandatech.DistributedCache:** A distributed cache provider for Redis.
 - **Pandatech.FileExporter:** A utility for exporting files.